matomo-org/developer-documentation/docs/generated/master/Piwik/WidgetsList.md

 <a name="remove" id="remove"></a>
 ### `remove()`

-Removes one more widgets from the widget list.
+Removes one or more widgets from the widget list.

 #### Signature